sultanpeyek/omdb/README.md

 ## Features Checklist

 - [x] Display List of movies
-- [ ] Use Infinite Scroll without plugin if total results which exceed than 5 **(Basic functionality has been implemented)**
+- [ ] Use Infinite Scroll without plugin if total results are exceed than 5 **(Basic functionality has been implemented)**
 - [x] Search movies by keyword
 - [x] Single Page for Single Movie Detail